mithi/react-philosophies/README.md

 - [trekhleb/state-of-the-art-shitcode](https://github.com/trekhleb/state-of-the-art-shitcode)
 - [droogans/unmaintainable-code](https://github.com/Droogans/unmaintainable-code)

 If there's something that you think should be part of my reading list, or if you have great ideas that you think I should include here, don't hesitate to submit a PR or an issue; I'll check it out.
-Any contributions to improve this document where big or small is always welcome and appreciated.
+Any contributions to improve this document whether big or small is always welcome and appreciated.
+Comments, suggestions, violent reactions?
+I'd love to hear them!

 # 🧘 1.
 The Bare Minimum

 ## 1.1 Recognize when the computer is smarter than you
-1. Use ESLint including `rule-of-hooks` and `exhaustive-deps`
+1. Use ESLint!
+Please `rule-of-hooks` and `exhaustive-deps`!
 2. Typescript and NextJS will make your life SO MUCH EASIER
 3. Do NOT ignore exhaustive-deps warnings / errors for `useMemo`, `useCallback` and `useEffect`
 4. Remember to add keys whenever you use `map` to display components
 5. Remember to NOT use hooks inside conditionals, always put them at the top
 6. Do NOT ignore the warning ["Can't perform state update on unmounted component."](https://stackoverflow.com/questions/56442582/react-hooks-cant-perform-a-react-state-update-on-an-unmounted-component)
 7. If you see a warning or error in the console, do not ignore it.
-8. Use [Prettier](https://prettier.io/) to automatically format your code
+8. Use a code formatter like [Prettier](https://prettier.io/)
 9. Use [Code Climate](https://codeclimate.com/quality/) (or similar) to detect code smells
 10. Make sure you're tree-shaking to eliminate dead code
 11. Add several [error boundaries](https://reactjs.org/docs/error-boundaries.html)

 ## 1.2 Code is just a necessary evil

-> "The best code is no code at all Every new line of code you willingly bring into the world is code that has to be debugged, code that has to be read and understood, code that has to be supported." - Jeff Atwood
+> "The best code is no code at all.
+Every new line of code you willingly bring into the world is code that has to be debugged, code that has to be read and understood, code that has to be supported." - Jeff Atwood

 > "One of my most productive days was throwing away 1000 lines of code." -  Eric S. Raymond